missing-semester-cn/missing-semester-cn.github.io/shell.md

     We briefly discussed that the `PATH` environment variable is used to locate the programs that you run through the command line.
 Let's explore that a little further
     - Run `echo $PATH` (or `echo $PATH | tr -s ':' '\n'` for pretty printing) and examine its contents, what locations are listed?
     - The command `which` locates a program in the user PATH.
-Try running `which` for common commands like `echo`, `ls` or .
+Try running `which` for common commands like `echo`, `ls` or `mv`.
 Note that `which` is a bit limited since it does not understand shell aliases.
 Try running `type` and `command -v` for those same commands.
 How is the output different?
-    - Run `export PATH` and try running the previous commands again, some work and some don't, can you figure out why?
+    - Run `PATH=` and try running the previous commands again, some work and some don't, can you figure out why?

 1. **Special Variables**
     - What does the variable `~` expands as?
 What about `.`?
 And `..`?